CLSherrod/clsherrod.github.io/_pages/about.md

 I have been on the Internet since 1987 and created my first website in 1995, embracing the digital world long before it became mainstream.

 #### Lessons from Experience & Mentorship
 My biggest influences have been spiritual teachers and two entrepreneurial mentors who taught me the importance of listening—to life, to business, and to the natural flow of success.
-I believes that fulfillment isn’t about working harder but about working with awareness, purpose, and alignment.
+I believes that fulfilment isn’t about working harder but about working with awareness, purpose, and alignment.

 #### My Business Approach: The Dolphin Entrepreneur
 I penned down my business philosophy, dubbed the [Dolphin Entrepreneur](/dolphin-entrepreneur/), which you can check out in Social Capital Markets (formerly Conscious Company Magazine).